 I am often asked the critical question of should I take my social security benefits early or wait until full retirement age or beyond?
 Issuing a blanket response or answer to that question can lead people down the wrong path, especially on this subject.
-While I believe many people would benefit the most by waiting until they reach their full retirement age or beyond to collect, several factors need to be addressed to make a decision such as this.
+While many people would benefit the most by waiting until they reach their full retirement age or beyond to collect, several factors need to be addressed to make a decision such as this.

 Before we get started, everyone should take the time to set up a my Social Security account at the Social Security Administration.
-Setting up an account is easy, and you get to see more options compared to the previous paper statements that were mailed.
+Setting up an account is easy, and you get to see more options than the previous paper statements that were mailed.
 They also have several handy calculators that can be useful in helping to make Social Security related decisions.

 Let’s begin by looking at the table to the right to determine at what age you are eligible to start receiving social security benefits for retirement is?